endererolwork/endererolwork/README.md

 __________________________________________________________ PROJECTS _________________________________________________________________________
-The video and code snippets I have shared below have been used to promote the projects I have developed within Reo-tek.
+Videos I have shared below have been used to promote the projects I have developed within Reo-tek.

 LİDAR Bacterial Defence Game Project